Features of strangeness production in pp and heavy ion collisions: Various aspects related to the - correlation for different quark/antiquark compositions at different centralities

-The data for multi-strange hadrons exist at AGS energies only for 0-5 \% centrality.
+The data for strange hadrons exist at AGS energies only for central collisions.
 Nevertheless, a maximum in $Y^{S-1s}/\langle dN/dy \rangle$ and $Y^{S-ms}/\langle dN/dy \rangle$ in the case of particles as a function of entropy density starts to be evidenced going from central to peripheral collisions.
-While the entropy density corresponding to the maximum decreases from central to peripheral collisions, the corresponding value of the collision energy is slightly increasing, as can be seen in Figure \ref{fig-17}, where the $\langle dN/dy \rangle$ - $\sqrt{s_{NN}}$ correlation for different collision centralities is represented.
-Such a behaviour is in a qualitative agrement with the results of the parton-hadron string dynamics (PHSD) transport model \cite{bratkovskaya} which predicts a slight increase in the collision energy at which the maximum in the $K^{ +}/\pi^{+}$ versus the collision energy representation appears going from Au-Au to C-C central collisions.
-However, one should mention that the model does not evidence a similar trend in $(\Lambda + \Sigma^{0})$ as a function of collision energy for the three symmetric colliding systems, i.e. Au-Au, Ca-Ca and C-C. The decrease of the multi-strange hadron yield per unit rapidity to the total particle multiplicity per unit rapidity for peripheral collisions supports the conclusion of the same approach that the main contribution for the observed increase at lower entropy density/collision energy is due to chiral symmetry restoration which should decrease towards peripheral collisions, where the transparency is larger and the baryon density of the fireball is lower.
-Focusing only on the more complete data for central collisions a kink is clearly evidenced in the correlation for single- and multi- strange hadrons around the entropy density of $\approx$ 2.5 - 3 $fm^{2}$.
+While the entropy density corresponding to the maximum decreases from central to peripheral collisions, the corresponding value of the collision energy is slightly increasing, as can be seen in Figure \ref{fig-17}.
+Such a behaviour is in a qualitative agreement with the results of the parton-hadron string dynamics (PHSD) transport model \cite{bratkovskaya} which predicts a slight increase in the collision energy at which the maximum in the $K^{ +}/\pi^{+}$ ratio versus the collision energy representation appears going from Au-Au to C-C central collisions.
+However, one should mention that the model does not evidence a similar trend in the $(\Lambda + \Sigma^{0})/\pi$ ratio as a function of collision energy for the three symmetric colliding systems, i.e. Au-Au, Ca-Ca and C-C. The decrease of the ratio of the strange hadron yield per unit rapidity to the total particle multiplicity per unit rapidity for peripheral collisions supports the conclusion of the same approach that the main contribution for the observed increase at lower entropy density/collision energy is due to chiral symmetry restoration which should decrease towards peripheral collisions, where the transparency is larger and the baryon density of the fireball is lower.
+Focusing only on the more complete data for central collisions a kink is clearly evidenced in the correlation for single- and multi- strange hadrons around the entropy density of $\approx$ 2.5 - 3 $fm^{-2}$.
 Beyond this value, $Y^{S}/\langle dN/dy \rangle$ decreases and converges to the value of single- and multi-strange anti-hadrons at $\sqrt{s_{NN}}$ = 200 GeV.
-The $Y^{S}/\langle dN/dy \rangle$ for single- and multi-strange anti-hadrons increases with $\langle dN/dy \rangle/S_{\perp}$ up to the largest RHIC energies, the value corresponding to $\sqrt{s_{NN}}$ = 200 GeV being similar to that of the single- and multi-strange hadrons, respectively.
+For strange anti-hadrons, a steep increase at lower collision energies is followed by a levelling off and another increase is observed at the largest LHC energy, more pronounced in the case of multi-strange anti-hadrons.
 The same type of representation for kaons can be followed in Figure \ref{fig-20}.
-Apart the absolute values, the trend in $\langle dN/dy \rangle/S_{\perp}$ dependence of $K^{+}$, $K^{-}$ yields per unit rapidity to the total particle multiplicity per unit rapidity are similar with those corresponding to single- and multi-strange hadrons represented in Figures \ref{fig-18} and \ref{fig-19}, the kink location in $\langle dN/dy \rangle/S_{\perp}$ being the same. $K^{0}_{S}$ follows more or less the same trend as $K^{-}$ as its formation requires the presence of strange quark-antiquark pairs.
+Apart the absolute values, the trends in the $\langle dN/dy \rangle/S_{\perp}$ dependence of the ratios of the $K^{+}$, $K^{-}$ yields per unit rapidity to the total particle multiplicity per unit rapidity are similar with those corresponding to single- and multi-strange hadrons and anti-hadrons represented in Figures \ref{fig-18} and \ref{fig-19}, the kink location in $\langle dN/dy \rangle/S_{\perp}$ being the same. $K^{0}_{S}$ follows more or less the same trend as $K^{-}$ as its formation requires the presence of strange quark-antiquark pairs.
 The same type of representation for the $\Lambda$ and $\bar{\Lambda}$ ratios of yields per unit rapidity to the total particle multiplicity per unit rapidity as a function of entropy density, presented in Figure \ref{fig-21}, shows that the kink position is the same as in the case of Figures \ref{fig-18}, \ref{fig-19} and \ref{fig-20}.
 Figure \ref{fig-22} is the same type of representation for the ratio of the $\Xi^{-}$, $\bar{\Xi^{+}}$ yields per unit rapidity to the total particle multiplicity per unit rapidity as a function of entropy density.